AishAM807/Inventory-Data-Analysis-/README.md

 - Profit represents only about 3.76% of total loss, showing low recovery against losses.
 ### [5] Performance Indicator:
 - The large gap suggests inefficiencies in operations, demand-supply mismatch, or high wastage.
+### [6] Demand vs Availability Gap:
+- Daily demand (48.65) is nearly 2x higher than availability (24.70).
+- Exact gap: 48.65 – 24.70 = 23.95 units/day shortage.
+### [7] Fulfillment Rate:
+- Availability meets only ~50.8% of demand.
+- This indicates that almost half of customer demand is unmet.
+### [8] Shortage Contribution:
+- The total shortage of 61K units aligns with the consistent daily gap, showing a systematic supply issue rather than occasional spikes.
+### [9] Demand Pressure:
+- Unmet demand per day (~23.95 units) highlights high demand pressure and insufficient supply capacity.
+### [10] Operational Impact:
+- Persistent shortages at this scale likely contribute directly to lost revenue opportunities and customer dissatisfaction.